wrightdylan/codecs/README.md

 Update 3:
 Implementing variable width headers was just far too tempting.
 This is now one to four bytes, which will allow 28 bits of tree length information, but if you need 268,435,456 bytes for your tree, you're probably doing something very wrong.
 See the [section below](#variable-width-encoding) for more details on this encoding.

+Update 4:
+Fixed width or variable width headers can now be selected as a feature.
+The default is 2-byte fixed width, or use the `vwe_header` feature for the option.

 ### Implementations
 - `easy_encode()` provides a simple interface to encode a string to terminal.